h3rb/page/README.md

 docs/

 Documentation you want to make available on your site or to other people.
 If there is an .sql here, delete it after you use it.

+To install:
+---

+ 1. Place in a folder
+ 2. chmod 644 all necessary .htaccess files, use .htaccess_alternate if .htaccess doesn't work to create the rewrite conditions.
+ 3. chmod +x clear, plog and last scripts located in root folder
+ 4. Modify contents of core/path.php to reflect site root.
+ 5. Create a database using docs/Page_AuthDB.sql
+ 6. Modify (if needed) contents of core/Auth.php to add other database globals.
+For instance, if you want to start with your own application-specific database, you don't need to modify the contents of your Page_AuthDB, instead you can just start adding tables for your application to another database.
+In core/Auth.php, add some lines after the $auth_database to connect your application database and assign the global of $database to the DB object.
+ 7. Modify files found in settings/config*.php
+ 8. Read the source code to understand how everything works, and see the example below.

+You will need to <i>a2enmod expires include rewrite mcrypt php5</i> and possibly some others.

+Default admin username: admin
+Password for admin: A single space ' '
+(Change once you log in)

 Setup Notes